harmonydata/harmonydata.github.io/content/pt/blog/releasing-harmony-api.md

 Documentação para a API Harmony .

-o Harmony é uma ferramenta que usa IA que permite comparar itens de questionários e identificar conteúdos semelhantes.
+O Harmony é uma ferramenta de IA que permite comparar itens de questionários e identificar conteúdos semelhantes.
 You can try Harmony at <a href="https://app.harmonydata.org">app.harmonydata.org</a> and you can read our blog at <a href="https://harmonydata.org/blog/">harmonydata.org/blog/</a>.